In the vein of Alan Wake and without the identity crisis that was Quantum Break.

 If you thought Alan Wake leaned into the supernatural, Control more than doubles down upon that.
 As Jesse quickly learns, the Bureau’s main responsibility is to detect and contain Objects of Power and Altered Items that can cause Altered World Events.
 Upon picking up the former director’s shape-shifting Service Weapon, itself an Object of Power, Jesse binds herself to it and becomes the Bureau’s new head.
 Altered Items like the dastardly fridge first detailed at E3 2018 seemingly lurk around every corner, with collectible documents (far more than the 120 needed for an Achievement or Trophy, I might add, and the reason why I gave up on making a guide for them at about collectible 200…) detailing the power they have to impact the world.

-The Oldest House has been designed as a Metroidvania labyrinth, far less linear than the chapter-based Alan Wake or Quantum Break and full to the brim with lore you can choose to uncover through exploration.
+The Oldest House has been designed as a Metroidvania labyrinth, far less linear than Remedy games before them and full to the brim with lore you can choose to uncover through exploration.
 Despite her title as Bureau Director, Jesse starts the game lacking clearance cards required to enter rooms or even entire sections of the building.
 If a keycard isn’t blocking her way, perhaps a large gorge requiring the ability of flight to bypass the obstacle is.
 As the player, where and how you explore is up to you — you can try to make a beeline for a keycard or an ability or simply play from mission to mission.
 An in-game map is essential to get your bearings and also to attempt to figure out where to go next; when the map randomly decides it won’t load at your request, it’s all the more noticeable.
 Apart from a single line of text telling you what’s next in the mission you’re inside, you’re largely left to your own devices.
 There are also randomly-generated Bureau Alert and Countermeasure missions to complete, though their repetitive nature meant I quit interacting with them after I’d earned the Achievements tied to the systems.

 All this exposition and I still haven’t mentioned the Hiss, a supernatural force that’s flooded the Bureau.
 It has the ability to creep into the minds of those in The Oldest House, turning them into cannon fodder puppets (in the case of the Hiss Ranger) or something far more grotesque (I’ll leave those enemies for you to discover yourself).
 Like in Alan Wake, most enemies have a shield that first needs to be dropped (best by Jesse’s abilities; one called Launch lets her pick items up and launch them using telekinesis) before she can use the Service Weapon to take away their health.